Select your language

 1. Key messages

-• Cancer, cardiovascular diseases, and neurological disorder were the leading causes of disease burden due to premature mortality in Belgium.
+• In 2021, cancer, cardiovascular diseases and infectious diseases were the leading causes of disease burden due to premature mortality in Belgium.

-• The total disease burden due to premature mortality is higher among men compared to women.
+• The total disease burden due to premature mortality in 2021 was higher among men compared to women.

-• The largest share of the disease burden due to premature mortality is borne by the elderly.
+• The largest share of the disease burden due to premature mortality was borne by the elderly.

-• The total disease burden due to premature mortality is the highest in the Walloon Region, followed by the Brussels Capital Region, and the Flemish Region.
+• The total disease burden due to premature mortality was the highest in the Walloon Region, followed by the Brussels Capital Region, and the Flemish Region.

 • Among EU-14 countries, Belgium ranks third worst in terms of disease burden due to premature mortality.